dna-storage/framed/README.md

 # Documentation

-As documentation for the software becomes available, it will be placed under the docs folder.
+In depth documentation can be found in the [wiki](https://github.ncsu.edu/dna-based-storage/dnastorage/wiki).

 # System Requirements